Home

 Family includes blood and marriage family members, but also any individual or community members that the Death Journeyer considers to be their chosen or functional family.

-Pan-death process includes the three major stages of dying/death
+Pan-death of deathing process includes the three major stages of dying/death

 before (life-threatening illness and terminal diagnosis),